File Handling in Python

 Output:

-3. Reading a File
+3. Reading a File in Python

 • read(): it will read the whole file

-• readline(): this function will read one line at a time
+• readline(): This function will read one line at a time

-• readlines(): this function will read all lines into a list.
+• readlines(): This function will read all lines into a list.

-Example: Using read() method
+Using the read() method in Python

 Output:

-Example: Using readline() method
+Using readline() method in Python

 Output:

-Example: Using readlines() method
+Using readlines() method in Python

 This function helps us to read all lines and put them into a list.
 Let’s